MarkSA81/DM/README.md

 For further questions, [join the Discord server](https://discord.gg/7GNBupP6xw).

 # CREDITS
+FUN FACT: All the Ace Trainers in the game are named after the beta testers!
+They even chose their own teams and playstyles, so you're actually playing against real players.

 To my testers - a heartfelt thank you to all of you and your incredible testing and feedback.
 So many good conversations, so many new perspectives.
 Without you all, this game would be a tenth of what it is now.
 Eternal love and gratitude.

 Grim | AngusGhost | BroDudeIII | Eden